-At the age of 29, Oleksandr – his friends call him Alex – is a two-year pro.
-Before his debut, he was an elite amateur at the international level before his debut and a bronze medalist at the 2012 Olympic bronze medal at light heavyweight.
-His teammates on the powerhouse Ukrainian Olympic team were featherweight gold medalist Vasyl Lomachenko – who has become his close friend – heavyweight gold medalist Oleksandr Usyk, light welterweight silver medalist Denys Berinchyk, and welterweight bronze medalist Taras Shelestyuk.
+At the age of 31, Oleksandr – his friends call him Alex – is a four-year pro.
+The WBC light heavyweight world champion, he was an elite amateur at the international level before his debut and a bronze medalist at the 2012 Olympic Games.
+His teammates on the powerhouse Ukrainian Olympic team that year included featherweight gold medalist Vasiliy Lomachenko and heavyweight gold medalist Aleksandr Usyk – both of whom are his close friends – light welterweight silver medalist Denys Berinchyk, and welterweight bronze medalist Taras Shelestyuk.
 Oleksandr was also 9-0 with 3 knockouts in AIBA’s World Series of Boxing fights over the last 1 ½ years of his amateur career.

-“Right now, Lomachenko have training camp in Oxnard, always in the same gym, and I always join to him to train together.
+“Lomachenko has training camps in Oxnard, always in the same gym, and I always join to him to train together.
 His father used to train me in amateur – he was not like, my official trainer, but he always was helping me and we always trained together.
 He helps me now in camp, too.

 “I was born in Soviet Union, where Alexander is common name.
 But in Ukrainian translation of Alexander, it’s Oleksandr.
 It’s pronounced like Alexander – everybody calls me Alex.
 In Ukraine, one half of people speak Ukrainian and one half, in eastern part, speak Russian.
 I am from eastern part and speak Russian when I’m in Ukraine.
 Officially, in my passport, I’m Oleksandr – with ‘o’ – but speaking, I’m Alexander.
 My last name is pronounced – the ‘g’ is not silent, but almost silent.

 “My nickname is ‘The Nail,’ like the tool to join something, not like on the finger.
 The exact translation of my last name from Russian is ‘nail.’ “